The Dangers Of Extreme Anger

 Afterward, you can apologize and try to make things right, depending on the nature of the situation.
 However, that doesn't usually take out your past actions or the consequences that can come with them.

 Many people may have ruined their families, careers, opportunities, and even their entire lives because of something they did in anger.
-This can go back to self-control and how it can seemingly disappear when is experiencing extreme anger.
+This can go back to self-control and how it can seemingly disappear when someone is experiencing extreme anger.
 In general, we are each accountable for our actions, regardless of our emotional state at the time they happen or any other challenges we may be living with.

 How to avoid the dangers of extreme anger